ab41j1t4000/GarudaSearch/README.md

 3. Run '*python3 run.py*' and access the site by typing http://0.0.0.0:8080/
 4. Note: check the number of crawled URLs using the '--check' flag.
 If the number of crawled URLs is less than 50, it is recomended to run the crawler atleast once with a depth of 50.
-5. The crawler script automatically runs every midnight.
+5. The crawler python script automatically runs every midnight as a cron job.